Teaching, Learning and Assessment

 The main purpose of assessment is to support and promote the progress and development of the individual student.
 We believe, therefore, that assessment is part of the process whereby students come to feel valued as individuals, to acquire a positive self-image and to take pride in their achievements.

 To monitor progress throughout the two years, we hold a four weekly assessment cycle.
 During this time, students sit an hour long assessment for each of their subjects.
 At the end of Year 12, we hold end of year exams.
 Students must average the minimum expected grade to automatically continue with a course into Year 13.
-There is a second internal exam series following the February half term.
+There are additional mock exams in November and February.

 We provide information to parents and carers at regular intervals to support the partnership that needs to exist between home and school in providing for the welfare of the individual.